davidkonrad/suneditor-emojis/README.md

   }
 }
 ```
-Below is an overview of the different groups and their number of emojis
+Here is an overview of the different groups and their current number of emojis

 | # | group | emojis (v16.0)
 --- | --- | --- |